 Although a temporary calm within the army was apparent in the immediate aftermath of the Curragh crisis, it had exposed much that was to remain uncertain, in particular, the army’s division on the question of the Ulster Volunteer Force and the army’s relationship with the government.

 One of the major protagonists in this affair was Field Marshall Sir Henry Wilson.
 He disliked the government and continuously added fuel to the fire by advising Gough and the other officers in relation to the incident at the Curragh.
-He came out of the affair unscathed and went on to hold a number of prominent posts within the army and also as an adviser ot the Prime Minister.
+He came out of the affair unscathed and went on to hold a number of prominent posts within the army and also as an adviser to the Prime Minister.

 The outbreak of the First World War in August of 1914 postponed the implementation of Home Rule for Ireland but much damage had been done to the British government’s authority and of the idea of the army being above politics.
 However, the Officers and men of the British army embarked for a war in Europe that was to last four bloody years.

 On the outbreak of war, Gough found himself taking his Brigade to France.
-As German forces swept through Belgium, the B.E.F. was ordered to hold a defensive line along a 16 mile length of the Mons canal.
+As German forces swept through Belgium, the B.E.F. was ordered to hold a defensive line along a 16-mile length of the Mons Canal.
 The town of Mons was the centre of the Belgian coal mining area, dominated by small villages and slag heaps.
 British forces began to dig in and make ready.
 Both Haig and the newly appointed General Sir Horace Smith-Dorrien were concerned about their ability to hold their positions.

-At 11.15 hours on Saturday 22nd August one of Gough’s artillery batteries , E Battery of the Royal Horse Artillery, fired the first shot of the war against the advancing Germans as Gough’s line extended along the the Sambre and Meuse canal, east of Mons.
+At 11.15 hours on Saturday 22nd August one of Gough’s artillery batteries, E Battery of the Royal Horse Artillery, fired the first shot of the war against the advancing Germans as Gough’s line extended along the Sambre and Meuse canal, east of Mons.
 The outnumbered British Expeditionary Force that found itself in France and Belgium during August of 1914 managed to halt the advancing German and Austro-Hungarian forces, enabling a line of defence to be established.
 Though the army suffered heavy casualties, they proved that they were willing to fight and obey orders from the civil administration.
 At the outbreak of the war, the British government had regained its control over its army and it was this important factor that would enable it not only to stop the German advance but also to continue fighting around the world for the next four years.
 A new army had to be raised and the government needed to control this army so that it would fight anywhere and everywhere it was needed.
 While there were some minor incidents of disobedience in the forces during the war, the government never saw a repeat of the Curragh incident.

 The British army’s involvement in the Ulster crisis and the British government’s failure to act appropriately left a deep distrust among Irish Nationalists.
 There is no doubt that the outbreak of war in Europe in 1914 diffused the situation in Ireland at that time.
 However, unknown to many there was a plan to rebel against British rule in Ireland that would explode onto the streets of Dublin in April of 1916.
 This action would shock many and bring back the cause of Irish independence to the forefront of Irish and British politics.
 A War of Independence and a bitter Civil War would follow that would result in the partition of Ireland, the establishment of an Irish Free State and the deaths of thousands of men, women and children.